With its forward-looking practices, we have a feeling the world is going to need Hunton’s lawyers…

 - 1Ls hired?
 No (Some offices may participate in a 1L diversity program.)

 - Can summers spend time in overseas office?
 No

-Columbia University; Cornell University; Duke University; Emory University; Fordham University; Georgetown University; George Washington University; Harvard University; Howard University; New York University; Southern Methodist University; University of California, Los Angeles; University of Michigan; University of Pennsylvania; University of Richmond; University of Southern California; University of Texas; University of Virginia; Vanderbilt University; Wake Forest University; Washington and Lee University; Washington University in St Louis; College of William and Mary
+Columbia University; Cornell University; Duke University; Emory University; Fordham University; Georgetown University; George Washington University; Harvard University; Howard University; New York University; Southern Methodist University; University of California, Berkeley; University of California, Los Angeles; University of Michigan; University of North Carolina; University of Pennsylvania; University of Richmond; University of Southern California; University of Texas; University of Virginia; Vanderbilt University; Washington and Lee University; Washington University in St Louis; College of William and Mary

 Summer associate profile:

 When recruiting summer associates, Hunton & Williams seeks high performing, team oriented and problem-solving law students.
 In addition to strong academic credentials and excellent written and verbal communication skills, applicants should have a solid record of success and leadership.
 Prior work experience, professional experience or advanced degrees also are valued.